Having OJ gave me a new lease of life. He gave me the confidence, freedom and independence to live the life I chose for myself.

 When OJ turned nine it was time for him to retire.
 I loved him so much I couldn’t bear the thought of never seeing him again.
 Thankfully my parents took him in.
 He got to enjoy plenty of walks on the beach.
 And my parents spoiled him rotten!
 I could go and visit him every day.

 Straightaway I went onto a waiting list to get another Guide Dog.

 You see, once you’ve experienced life – and the freedom and independence of having a Guide Dog – you can never go back to not having a Guide Dog.
 I know I couldn’t.

-Without a Guide Dog by my side the life I would’ve spent seven and half years building with OJ would have come crashing around me.
+Without a Guide Dog by my side, the life I would’ve spent seven and half years building with OJ, would have come crashing down around me.
 I may even have gone back to that person who was afraid to leave her house alone.
 Never meeting anyone new, never trying new things.